New Jersey Towns Join Nationwide Lawsuit Over Toxic “Forever Chemicals” Polluting Drinking Water

 Their incredible persistence and mobility through the environment have led to the ubiquitous presence of PFAS in water supplies, food products, household dust, and even the blood of virtually every person sampled in CDC testing.
 This earned them the notorious nickname of “forever chemicals.”

-In New Jersey, PFAS contamination stemming largely from the widespread historical use of PFAS-laden firefighting foams and manufacturing runoff has leached into drinking water supplies across the state.
+In New Jersey, PFAS water contamination stemming largely from the widespread historical use of PFAS-laden firefighting foams and manufacturing runoff has leached into drinking water supplies across the state.
 The Environmental Litigation Group, representing plaintiffs, reports detected PFAS levels exceeding the EPA’s safety advisory by over 4 times in Wall Township and 3.25 times in Brick Township.

 “Other contaminants like PFOA and PFBS were also detected in concerning concentrations,” said attorney Yahn Olson.
 PFOA, or perfluorooctanoic acid, was formerly used to make non-stick coatings, while PFBS are a group of chemicals providing grease and water resistance.
 (Oglesby, 2024)